Skip to main content

 Every restaurant is different.
 A coffee shop with no alcohol and four employees isn't the same as a 200-seat bar and grill with a full liquor program and 30 staff.
 The coverage package needs to match the actual risk.

 At Greene & Associates, we've been building restaurant insurance programs for North Florida businesses for over 30 years.
-We work with multiple carriers to find competitive rates — and we make sure nothing gets missed.
+We work with multiple carriers to compare the account and reduce the chance that a lease, audit, or claim exposes a coverage gap later.

 Joe Greene